ChidiRnweke/blog/src/articles/scala3py4.md

 ## Scala's value proposition

 Diving into Scala's offerings, we find three compelling advantages.
 Kicking things off is **Turning Complex Ideas into Simple Code**, addressing a fundamental challenge often encountered in Python development.
 Following this, we'll look at an interesting theory I've been mulling over.
 Our second standout feature, **Code Once, Run Anywhere (\* 3): Compiling to JVM, Native, and JavaScript**, might not be Scala's official slogan, but it's a suggestion the folks at Scala-center might find intriguing!
-Last but by no means least, we encounter **Resume Driven Development: (The Buzzwords)**.
+Last but by no means least, we encounter **Resume Driven Development: The Buzzwords**.
 Despite the seemingly cynical name, this point is made with a dose of affection, acknowledging Scala's role in powering a range of innovative tools for tackling diverse challenges.
 Without further delay, let's examine our first value proposition in detail.

-### Value proposition 1: Turning Complex Ideas into Simple Code
+### Turning Complex Ideas into Simple Code

 ```scala
 case class MenuItem(name: String, price: Float)